Nayni/fluse/website/docs/combining-fixtures.md

 });
 ```

 Above is our first fixture.
 It creates a user with a given username.
-However in the system we are building users can make posts, thus we also have a posts fixture:
+However in the system we are building users can make posts, thus we also have a post fixture:

 ```typescript
 // src/fixtures/postFixture.ts